FXdmz/MovieLabs-Creator/replit.md

 **Structural Properties Mapping**: Asset entities have structural type-dependent properties.
 The `structural-properties-map.ts` defines which properties are relevant for each asset structural class (digital, physical, geometry, etc.).

+**File Import for Assets**: Users can drag-and-drop or browse for media files (video, audio, images, documents) to automatically create Asset entities.
+The system extracts metadata (file name, size, MIME type, dimensions, duration) and maps it to the appropriate AssetSC structural type and properties.

+**Merged Asset/AssetSC Experience**: Asset entities now include an embedded AssetSC section with structural type dropdown and contextual structural properties, eliminating the need to create separate AssetSC entities.

 ## External Dependencies

 ### Third-Party Services